 When deciding on how to get from Cancun to Tulum, another option to consider is the shuttle bus that runs from Cancun Airport to Tulum.
 This is the perfect option if you’re a budget traveler looking to save a bit of money on transportation.

-The Cancun to Tulum shuttle bus will wait until it’s fully loaded with passengers before leaving the airport and it will make several stops along the way before reaching Tulum.
+The shuttle bus will wait until it’s fully loaded with passengers before leaving the airport and it will make several stops along the way before reaching Tulum.

-The Cancun to Tulum shuttle bus will fit between 1 to 12 people and as standard will cost you around $32 USD per person for a one-way trip.
+The shuttle bus will fit between 1 to 12 people and as standard will cost you around $32 USD per person for a one-way trip.

 If you’re feeling a little more generous with your money, you can take the deluxe shuttle bus which is a little nicer in style and it comes equipped with airconditioning.

-This more luxury Cancun to Tulum shuttle will cost you around $42 USD per person for a one-way trip.
+This more luxury shuttle will cost you around $42 USD per person for a one-way trip.

-Another great option when searching for how to get from Cancun to Tulum is to hire a car from Cancun Airport.
-If you’re up for it and feeling confident with driving in a foreign country, this is a great way of making your way from Cancun to Tulum.
+Another great option is to hire a car from Cancun Airport.
+If you’re up for it and feeling confident with driving in a foreign country, this is a great way to get around.

 Renting a car is also a great option if you’re traveling with a group of friends as splitting the cost between you all could actually make this a more affordable option.